 Each Spring, the Vice Provost for Faculty Affairs initiates the mandatory promotion process by conducting the following workshops.
-Click link "Spring 2017 Workshops" to RSVP.

-Going up for Full
+Going Up for Full

 This workshop will include panel and table discussions of how to document your programs of work.
 We will discuss how to document your leadership of administrative and service initiatives to demonstrate impact.
 The discussion will take note of The Modern Language Association’s Standing Still survey of the career patterns of associate professors, including female faculty.
 Female faculty sometimes face disproportionate service demands that can delay advancement to full professor, as discussed in The Ivory Ceiling of Service Work and in broader accounts of the challenges facing mid-career faculty such as “Why are associate professors so unhappy?”